 Today there are several agencies and organizations that check the primary sources for verification of credentials (Anon, 2018; Epstein & Epstein, 2012).
 Some of these include the following:

 Data from NPDM is only available to healthcare workers, hospitals, professional societies, and licensing agencies or contractors who administer federal care programs.
-Individual healthcare providers can obtain access to their own record by paying a small fee.
+Individual healthcare providers can obtain access to their own records by paying a small fee.
 When applying for a license in many states, one has to submit the NPDB data.

-The American Board of Medical Specialties (ABMS) was established in 1933 and is a non-profit organization that represents 24 broad disciplines of medicine.
+The American Board of Medical Specialties (ABMS) was established in 1933 and is a non-profit organization representing 24 broad disciplines of medicine.
 The board functions to maintain a rigorous process or evaluation of board certification of American physicians.
 ABMS certifies over 150 medical specialties.
 The board also collaborates with other professional medical agencies and organizations to set standards for residents and accreditation of residency programs.
 The information on ABMS is available to the public.

 Sanctions and Exclusions